zamith/github-nice-guy/README.md

 never answered.

-Github Nice Guy is a small script that fetches the open pull requests for a given user (or organization) and sends a daily friendly reminder with links to them to whoever you think should know about it.
+Github Nice Guy is a small script that fetches the open pull requests for a given user (or organization) and sends a weekly friendly reminder with links to them to whoever you think should know about it.

 This is how it looks: